StanJulia/Stan.jl/docs/src/INTRO.md

 Stan.jl is part of the [StanJulia Github organization](https://github.com/StanJulia) set of packages.

+A new member of the StanJulia family is DiffEqBayesStan.jl.

 The use of the underlying method packages in StanJulia, i.e. StanSample.jl (the primary workhorse package), StanOptimize.jl, StanVariational.jl, StanQuap.jl and DiffEqBayesStan.jl are (or will be) illustrated in Stan.jl and in a much broader context in [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia).

 Stan.jl is not the only Stan mcmc option in Julia.
 Other options are PyCall.jl/PyStan and StanRun.jl.
 In addition, Julia provides other, pure Julia, mcmc options such as DynamicHMC.jl, Turing.jl and Mamba.jl.